greg-raven/Impeachment-Chronicles/_posts/2021-03-15-mollie-hemingway-on-some-of-the-many-trump-hoaxes-the-media-created.md

 ---
-title: 'Mollie Hemingway on some of the many Trump hoaxes the media ‘created’'
+title: 'Mollie Hemingway on some of the many Trump hoaxes the media 'created''
 layout: post
 author:
 - Mollie Hemingway